spacetj/tejasc.com/content/posts/2021-02-12--cnpr-part1/index.md

 | **First Release** | 22 Mar 2019   |
 | **Demo**          | [ko][ko-demo] |

-Quick and easy container building for Golang applications without dockerfiles or docker. ko executes `go build` on your local machine thus not requiring docker to be installed.
-It can also populate kubernetes manifests with image references.
+Quick and easy container building for Golang applications without Dockerfiles or docker. `ko` executes `go build` on your local machine, thus not requiring docker to be installed.
+It can also populate Kubernetes manifests with image references.

 ko does the following: